 “For a number of reasons, 2020 [was] a tremendously challenging year for our industry and our country, but as ATRI’s survey lays out, there are a number of issues we must address in addition to the ones put in front of us by this pandemic,” said ATA Chairman Randy Guillot, president and CEO of Southeastern Motor Freight and Triple G Express Inc. “From finding and keeping qualified drivers to the increased costs of insurance and burdens imposed on our industry by unwarranted lawsuits, ATRI has identified the issues our industry cares most about and outlines plans for how we can solve them.”

-What to Lies Ahead in Transportation
+What Lies Ahead in Transportation

-While ACT's President and Senior Analyst, Kenny Vieth, acknowledged that there isn't a clearly visible forecast for 2021, he did point to several factors that could signal that a strong year is ahead.
+While ACT's President and Senior Analyst, Kenny Vieth, acknowledged that there wasn't a clearly visible forecast for 2021, he did point to several factors that could signal that a strong year is ahead.
 The combination of a structurally sound economy that was in place prior to the coronavirus sweeping through the country, ample government support and a great deal of pent-up demand for products and services of all types appear to be the ingredients needed for the economy to rebound.